TimPietrusky/log/webusb-dmx512-controller.md

 TK Image of fog machine
 ![Fog machine](images/fog_machine.jpg)

-Is producing smoke to improve the visibility of the lights and the overall atmosphere.
+The purpose of the ["AF-150" by Stairville](https://www.thomann.de/gb/stairville_af_150_dmx_fog_machine.htm) is to produce smoke.
+This helps to improve the visibility of the lights and the overall atmosphere.

 ```csv
 Channel, Functionality, Description